quaderno/quaderno-php/README.md

 # PHP Wrapper for Quaderno API
-This library is a PHP wrapper to connect and handle the [Quaderno API](https://github.com/quaderno/quaderno-api) in a nicer way.
-It connects to your account in [Quaderno](https://quaderno.io), so you will need to have a valid account to use it.
+This library is a PHP wrapper to connect and handle the [Quaderno API](https://developers.quaderno.io/api/) in a nicer way.
+It connects to your PHP app with [Quaderno](https://quaderno.io), so you will need to have a valid Quaderno account to use it.

+You can use our [sandbox environment](https://sandbox-quadernoapp.com/) to test your processes before going live.

 ## Why using it?
-You will need this if you want to connect to the Quaderno API from your PHP application with no need to be handling annoying low-level HTTP requests and JSON-encoded data.
+You will need this if you want to connect to the Quaderno API from your PHP app with no need to be handling annoying low-level HTTP requests and JSON-encoded data.

 ## Requirements
-* PHP 5
+* PHP 5 or higher
-* [cURL] (http://php.net/manual/en/book.curl.php) (included by default in recent PHP versions)
+* [cURL](http://php.net/manual/en/book.curl.php) (included by default in recent PHP versions)

 ## Installation
 Copy all the files into a single folder in your project